Pavin Smith Player Props: Diamondbacks vs. Tigers

-On Friday, Pavin Smith (.262 on-base percentage in past 10 games, 54 points below season-long percentage) and the Arizona Diamondbacks play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 6:40 PM ET.
+On Saturday, Pavin Smith (.250 on-base percentage in past 10 games, 59 points below season-long percentage) and the Arizona Diamondbacks play the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Nationals.
+In his most recent game he had a hitless showing (0-for-4) against the Tigers.

 Pavin Smith Game Info & Props vs. the Tigers